A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

 We first look at the gas-dominating domain below the photosphere.
-The PDF of $\arcsin(r_{f})$ shows (most probable) mean angles that are larger than 80$^{\circ}$, which indicates a highly non-forcefree condition.
-The PDF has a very wide wing towards smaller angles, but vanishes as the angle approaches to zero.
-Panel (c) shows that almost all grid points below $z{=}0$\,Mm fall into the high-$\beta$ side and the (most probable) mean $\beta$ is over $10^4$ for most of the convective layers.
-Only in the layer very close to the photosphere we can see the PDF of $\beta$ extending to the low $\beta$ side, which is probably due to the strong magnetic flux concentrations, where the magnetic pressure prevails the gas pressure.
+The PDF of $r_{f}$ concentrates to the right of $r_{f}=0.6$ and quickly vanishes as $r_{f}$ approaches zero.
+The (most probable) mean values of $r_{f}$ are around 0.9 in this region, indicating a highly non-force-free condition.
+Panel (c) shows that almost all grid points below $z{=}0$\,Mm fall into the high $\beta$ side, and the mean $\beta$ is over $10^4$ for most of the convective layers.
+Only in the layer very close to the photosphere can we see the PDF of $\beta$ extending to the low $\beta$ side, which is probably due to the strong magnetic flux concentrations, where the magnetic pressure prevails over the gas pressure.
+The highly non-force-free state of the magnetic field is expected in the convective layer, where the magnetic field is constantly stressed by turbulent convection and cannot relax.
+In this passive state of the magnetic field, the magnetic field vector direction is random relative to the direction of the current vector, and there is a far larger solid angle span for the magnetic field vector to be perpendicular to the current direction than aligned with it.
+Hence, the PDF peaks at $r_f$ close to one.

-The observation-relevant and the most interesting region is the domain above the photoshere, where both $r_{f}$ and $\beta$ exhibit the opposite trend compared with the convective zone.
-The most noticeable difference in the PDF shown in \figref{fig:ar_forcebeta}(a) is that the mean angle jumps to about $5^{\circ}$ and remains in similar values until $z{\approx}90$\,Mm.
-The shape of the distribution becomes much narrower, in the sense that the majority of data points gathering between 0 and $15^{\circ}$.
-As showed in the zoomed view in Panel (b), the transition of $r_{f}$ between the two extremely different regimes occurs in a very thin layer between $z{\approx}0.3$\,Mm and $z{\approx}1$\,Mm, where $\arcsin(r_{f})$ values are roughly evenly distributed between $10^{\circ}$ and $90^{\circ}$, and the mean value changes from over $80^{\circ}$ to $20^{\circ}$ across this transition layer.

-The PDF of $\beta$ also changes drastically from the high $\beta$ side to the low $\beta$ side. \figref{fig:ar_forcebeta}(c) shows that the mean $\beta$ quickly drops from around unity to $10^{-3}$ in the first few Mm above the photosphere, and the lowest possible $\beta$ obtained in this snapshot (almost $10^{-6}$) is also found in this region.
-Above this height, the mean $\beta$ gradually increases and remains below unity for the rest of the corona.
-A detailed inspection on distribution of $\beta$ around the photosphere is presented in Panel (d).
-The transition of $\beta$ across unity is found in the layers between $z{\approx}-1$\,Mm and $z{\approx}1.5$\,Mm, where the PDF completely shifts from the right-hand-side of $\beta{=}1$ to the left-hand-side with the mean value jumping from $10^{3}$ to almost $10^{-3}$.